-Isolation: Preventing the victim from learning English or communicating with friends, family or others from their home countries.
+Isolation: Preventing the victim from learning English.
+Refusing to let the victim communicating with friends or family.

 Threats: Threatening deportation or withdrawal of petitions for legal status.

-Intimidation: Destroying legal documents or papers needed in this country such as passports, resident cards, health insurance or driver’s licenses.
+Intimidation: Destroying legal documents or papers needed in this country.
+This could be passports, resident cards, health insurance or driver’s licenses.

-Manipulation Regarding Citizenship or Residency: Withdrawing or not filing papers for residency; lying by threatening that the victim will lose their citizenship or residency if they report the violence.
+Manipulation About Citizenship or Residency: Withdrawing or not filing papers for residency.
+Threatening that the victim will lose citizenship or residency if they report the violence.
+(This isn't true!)

-Economic Abuse: Getting the victim fired from their job or calling employers and falsely reporting that the victim is undocumented.
+Economic Abuse: Getting the victim fired from their job.
+Calling employers and falsely reporting that the victim has no documents.

-Children: Threatening to hurt children or take them away if the police are contacted.
+Children: Threatening to hurt children or take them away if the victim gets help.